radiantlogic-devops/helm/charts/fid/README.md

 ```
 Note: Curly brackets in the license must be escaped ```--set fid.license="\{rlib\}xxx"```

-* Install FID with Persistence Enabled
+* Install FID with Persistence enabled

     - [Persisitent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV/PVC) can be enabled to enable storage for FID
     - A suitable [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) should also be selected